sremy/sremy.github.io/snippet/bash.md

 ```
 $ ssh-keygen -t ed25519
 ```
-Send the public key to the remote server
+Send the public key to the remote server, to make it accessible by key
 ```
 $ ssh-copy-id login@remote.org # sends the public key in remote ~/.ssh/authorized_keys
 $ ssh-copy-id -i ~/.ssh/id_ed25519.pub -p 2222 login@remote.org